 Visit the Voodoo Museum

-Voodoo is a tradition deeply engrained in the history and culture of Louisiana.
+Voodoo is a tradition deeply ingrained into the history and culture of Louisiana.
 During my two days in New Orleans I spent some time wandering the Voodoo Museum and the nearby Marie Laveau’s House of Voodoo.
 Whether you believe in it or not, it’s a fun place to explore!

 Admission Cost: $7